 - Building an LCA Inventory: A Worked Example on a CO2 to Fertilizer Process (DOI 10.3998/2027.42/154989)

 - Interpretation of LCA results: A Worked Example on a CO2 to Fertilizer Process (DOI 10.3998/2027.42/154990)

-Like the guideline project that proceeded it, CO2nsistent will feature significant stakeholder engagement to ensure that future iterations of the guidelines remain a reflection of best practices as dictated by the assessment community.
-The work is being conducted by research groups at the University of Sheffield (P. Styring), IASS Potsdam (B. Olfe-Kräutlein), TU Berlin (R. Schomäcker), and RWTH Aachen (A. Bardow).
+Like the guideline project that proceeded it, CO2nsistent featured significant stakeholder engagement to ensure that future iterations of the guidelines remain a reflection of best practices as dictated by the assessment community.
+The work was conducted by research groups at the University of Sheffield (P. Styring), IASS Potsdam (B. Olfe-Kräutlein), TU Berlin (R. Schomäcker), and RWTH Aachen (A. Bardow).